GMartigny/draw/README.md

 ## Contributions

-Any help is welcomed, feel free to [open a pull-request](https://github.com/GMartigny/drawLib/pulls) or [fill an issue](https://github.com/GMartigny/drawLib/issues).
+Any help is greatly welcomed, feel free to [open a pull-request](https://github.com/GMartigny/drawLib/pulls) or [fill an issue](https://github.com/GMartigny/drawLib/issues).